Astronomy 2013: Comet ISON, Meteor Showers, Eclipses, Comet PANSTARRS, Supermoon, Mercury, Venus, Jupiter, etc

 The Full Moon occurring on the morning of June 23rd will be the brightest one of the year, a ‘Supermoon’.
-The moon will only be 221,824 miles away at the time, over 30,000 miles closer than it is at its furthest distance from the Sun.
-In addition to appearing somewhat larger and brighter than normal, Supermoons coincide with tides that are larger than normal.
+The moon will be only 221,824 miles away at the time — over 30,000 miles closer than it is when its at farthest distance from us.
+In addition to appearing somewhat larger and brighter than normal, Supermoons also cause tides that are stronger than normal.

 Peak of Meteor Shower: August 12

 The Perseids are consistently one of the most interesting meteor showers of the year.
 They vary somewhat, but can be expected to produce at least 70-80 meteors an hour, when seen from a dark rural place.
 Because of their occurrence during the pleasant summer months (for those in the Northern Hemisphere), they’re probably the most watched meteor shower of the year.

 The moon isn’t expected to cause any problems this year, as it will be setting in the early evening, so the show should be quite good!

 A penumbral lunar eclipse will be occurring on October 18th, the last lunar eclipse of the year.
 It will be best seen from Africa and Europe, but the Americas and Asia can catch some of it.
 Those in the U.S., especially on the West Coast, will only catch the middle and end of the eclipse.
 When moonrise occurs there, the eclipse will already be in progress.
 The eclipse begins at 21:50 UT and ends at 01:50 UT.

 On November 3rd, a hybrid solar eclipse will be occurring, primarily visible from Africa, but those in Florida and the Caribbean will also be able to see totality.
 Gabon will get the best view, with the totality there lasting for 1 minute and 39 seconds, though the rest of central and east Africa should get a good show also.

 Best Dates To See: Mid-November 2013 Through Mid-January 2014